muness/muness.github.io/_posts/2023-06-28-documenting-strategy-lessons-from-leading-data-and-eng.md

 If you're interested in one or more of those, let me know!

-## The Importance of Strategy Clarity
+## The Importance of Strategic Clarity

 In his book, [Common Sense Leadership Matters](https://www.peteblaber.com/items/common-sense-leadership-matters), Pete Blaber highlights patterns of healthy leadership.
 Among these are a shared sense of purpose, free-flowing communication, and the presence of the 'why' behind orders or directives.
 These elements are crucial for strategy communication.